henryhcooperr/SmartNotes/SmartNotes/Documentation/MigrationStatus.md

 - [x] TemplateRenderer - Migrated to use EventStore events for template changes
 - [x] CanvasManager - Migrated to use EventStore for tool changes and drawing updates

-## 🔄 In Progress Components
+## 🔄 Remaining Tasks

-### Views
-- [ ] NoteDetailView - Mostly migrated, but still uses DataManager for template updates (marked for removal)

-## 🔍 Known Issues and TODOs

-1. **Direct DataManager Usage**:
+1. **Remove SaveMiddleware DataManager dependencies**:
-   - Some components still directly modify state via DataManager
+   - SaveMiddleware still uses DataManager for persistence during transition
-   - These are marked with "MIGRATION" comments for future removal

-2. **NotificationCenter Usage**:
-   - NotificationBridge provides compatibility between NotificationCenter and EventBus
-   - Some components still use NotificationCenter directly
+   - This can be replaced with direct file persistence in a future update

-3. **Data Loading**:
+2. **DataManager Loading**:
-   - Initial data is loaded from DataManager into EventStore
+   - Initial data is still loaded from DataManager into EventStore
-   - Eventually, EventStore should handle data loading directly

-## 📅 Next Steps

-1. Complete view component migrations
-2. Remove direct DataManager usage
-3. Implement proper error handling in reducers
+   - This can be replaced with direct file loading in a future update

+3. **Comprehensive Testing**:
+   - Add unit tests for all reducers
-4. Add comprehensive testing for EventStore
+   - Add integration tests for EventStore flow
-5. Remove DataManager when no longer needed

 ## 📊 Migration Progress